- Home

 Chemotherapy and hair loss

-Chemotherapy is the use of drugs to reduce or stop the abnormal growth of cancer cells.
-Depending on what type of chemotherapy you receive you may experience complete hair loss, hair thinning or no impact on your hair at all.
-Chemotherapy drugs are usually given in cycles and the amount of hair loss depends on the type of drug, the dose and the timing of treatment.
+Chemotherapy (also called chemo) is the use of drugs to kill or slow the growth of cancer cells.
+Depending on what type of chemotherapy you receive, you may experience complete hair loss, hair thinning or your hair may stay the same.

 I thought I would keep my eyelashes and eyebrows.
 They fell out weeks after my hair – it was a shock all over again.